tecnico-dad/DAD2425/README.md

  server: the code for servers

- util: some classes thta can be used  to collect RPC reesponses
+ util: some classes thta can be used  to collect RPC re sponses